AVEVA/AVEVA-Samples/ocs_samples/basic_samples/OmfIngress/DotNet/readme.md

 ---------------

 Devices sending OMF messages each need their own unique clientId and clientSecret.
 The clientId and secret are used to authenticate the requests, and the clientId is used route messages to the proper topic(s).
 ClientIds may be mapped to at most one topic per namespace.
-For more details on Clients see the documentation (insert link).
+For more details on Clients see the [Client Credential Client Documentation](https://ocs-docs.osisoft.com/Documentation/Identity/Identity_ClientCredentialClient.html).

 Topics
 --------------